drumtorben/fasttext/README.md

 In the fasttext directory there is a data folder.
 Split your data in `train.txt` and `test.txt` and put both files here.

 # Train, test, predict
 The processes are automated via the Makefile.
-Make sure you have stored the data in the right location and then do:
+Make sure you have stored the data in the right location and then just do:
 ```
 make train
 make test